SavageMark/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames..createEvent"></a>

 ### HungryGames~createEvent(msg, id) : [<code>hgCommandHandler</code>](#HungryGames..hgCommandHandler) ℗
-Create a custom event for a guild.
+Create a custom event for a user and guild, or add an existing event to the guild.

 **Kind**: inner method of [<code>HungryGames</code>](#HungryGames)
 **Access**: private